-This is Part 5 of a series of airline and hotel reviews covering my trip to New York.
+This article is my review of the new Conrad New York hotel.
+It is Part 5 of a series of airline and hotel reviews covering my trip to New York.
 To recap – I have just arrived, via Lufthansa First Class, in NYC.

 My aim for this New York trip was to use as little cash as possible.
 That meant that my hotel choice had to be on points.